-A users'microdata base has been constructed, using the anonymisation criteria adopted also in the EU-SILC project.
-This base is available to anyone interested.
+A users' microdata base has been constructed, using the anonymisation criteria adopted also in the EU-SILC project.
+This base is available to anyone interested, for the amount of 400€ for private researchers and 160€ for Universities and Public Research Centers.

-The base includes all existing in the questionnaires variables, and the expenditure and income have been transformed on a monthly basis.
+The microdata base includes all the existing variables in the questionnaires, as well as the expenditure and income transformed on a monthly basis.
 By today, this base has been purchased by the Athens University of Economics and Business, the Centre of Planning and Economic Research, the Data Food and Nutrition Net, banks and other researchers.